parrt/msds689/README.md

 # Class details

 **INSTRUCTOR.** [Terence Parr](http://parrt.cs.usfca.edu).
-I’m a professor in the computer science and [data science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) departments and was founding director of the MS in Data Science program at USF (which became the MS data science program).
+I’m an adjunct professor in the [data science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) departments and was founding director of the MS in Data Science program at USF (which became the MS data science program).
 Please call me Terence or Professor (not “Terry”).

 **SPATIAL COORDINATES:**<br>

-All lectures will be online via zoom thanks to COVID.
+Class is held at 101 Howard on main floor 154-156.

 <!--
 * Class is held at 101 Howard in 5th floor classroom 527.
 * My office is room 607 @ 101 Howard up on mezzanine
 -->

-**TEMPORAL COORDINATES.** Fri Mar 26 - Fri Mar 7, 2021
+**TEMPORAL COORDINATES.** Fri January 28, 2022 - Fri March 11, 2022

 Lectures are Fridays 10-11:50AM California time